A modern six-story apartment building with balconies, located between two older residential homes, with people walking and cars parked on the street.

 Sugoi Brewing Company submitted an application to the Alcoholic Beverage Control department for a Small Beer Manufacturer license on Jan.
 26 for the space at 2931 16th St., near Capp Street.

-These licenses are for brewpubs and smallcraft breweries.
+These licenses are for brewpubs and small craft breweries.ย

 Sugoi Brewing Company launched last year and brews its beers in the San Francisco Bay Area for food and friends, according to the companyโ€™s Instagram account.

-Among some of the breweryโ€™s creations are a kumquat saison, a red ale with goji berries, a dark lager with ginger and a rice lager.
+Among some of the breweryโ€™s creations are a kumquat saison, a red ale with goji berries, a dark lager with ginger, and a rice lager.
 The company has also done food pairings with restaurants such as Chile Lindo, Yuja, Breakthrough Sushi and SAMS.

 Sugoi Brewing Company did not reply to a request for comment.